hmtkvs/NLP-Political-Bias-Detection/README.md

 Trains CNN + LSTM hybrid model with BERT embeddings.
 > python Train/train_words_dl_model.py -a 1 -w 1 -p "/homedtic/hkavas/SemEval"

-## Get Tweets
-Obtains tweets for given username and timespan.
-This command runs periodically in our NiFi implementation.
-> python Exporter.py --username "cnn" --since 2020-09-01 --until 2020-09-15

-## Scrape Full Article
-Checks news tweets whose author name has not been entered, uses link from database to scrape full article and the author.
-> python fullArticle.py

-## Get Comments
-Checks database for new tweets and then finds replies to them.
-> python getComments.py

-## Predict Bias
-Checks database for comments or tweets whose bias has not been assigned.
-If there is any, it makes predictions and inserts into database.
-> python dynamic_bias.py

 # THE BIAS EFFECT OF NEWS MEDIA SOURCES ON SOCIAL MEDIA USERS
 This repository contains the source code for detecting dynamic bias as it is described in our paper.